Jarzka/ReaktioJS/readme.md

 Reaktio.js is a small library which allows you to create a value that can be observed.
-If the value is changed, for whatever reason, all observer are notified asynchronously.
+If the value is changed, for whatever reason, all observers are notified asynchronously.
 Observer can be a function or another value which is updated.

 Example code: